Will it be Trump or Clinton to win the race to White House?

 - Today, President Obama’s favorability is at a , the economy is , and personal satisfaction has risen, creating a solid climate for a Democratic candidate.

 However, certain elements give Trump an edge:

 - Obama ran a historic campaign that drew young people and minorities to the polls in record numbers.
 Without his charisma or the promise of hope and change, Clinton is unlikely to measure up.

 - Trump’s anti-establishment platform is the bread and butter of blue collar Americans spanning party lines, and his primaries yielded an unprecedented turnout that cannot be ignored.
 It’s the type of Bernie Sanders wished he had.

 - Though Trump’s favorability among Republicans is middling at best, his resonance with the country’s white middle class, anti-establishment types, and angry working class may make up for it.

-- Trump is a natural antithesis to Obama and progressive movements like Black Lives Matter; he would be a natural fit in America’s long history of reactionary politics
+- Trump is a natural antithesis to Obama and progressive movements like Black Lives Matter; he would be in America’s long history of reactionary politics